RedElastic/redelastic-commerce/README.md

 The following section explains each major piece of the overall architecture.
 The application has started to be factored to onion architecture in the packaging approaches to help reduce "corruption" and allow us to migrate to microservices easily as the project grows.

 At the outer level is "controllers" and "infrastructure."
-These can use code in the "core" domain (its application/service layer in the api package).
+These can use code in the "core" domain (its application/service layer in the API package).

 ## root package